The documentation you're currently reading is for version 2.5.1. Click here to view documentation for the latest stable version.

 Assuming Docker engine and

-docker-compose are properly installed, it is easy to run StackStorm.
+docker-compose are properly installed, getting started is easy.

 First, clone the